Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 ## Abstract

 This proposal introduces `@SignatureDiscriminator`, a multiplatform mechanism for assigning an additional identity component to a Kotlin callable.
-It is intended for API evolution when a library must retain an old declaration alongside a new declaration that would otherwise be a conflicting overload or produce a declaration clash.
+It is intended for API evolution when a library must retain an old declaration alongside a new declaration that would otherwise be a conflicting overload or produce a platform declaration clash.

 A signature discriminator participates in declaration-conflict checking, override matching, expect/actual matching, and binary linkage.
 It does not participate in call resolution, so a call site cannot select an overload by its signature discriminator.